MiiMii1205/aim-teleporter/README.md

 # Aim Teleporter #

-A short and sweet script to teleport yourself where you are aiming
+A short and sweet [FiveM](https://fivem.net) script to teleport yourself where you are aiming.

 ## Setup ##